 Sometimes going up a level is actually not as good as subtle difference in chainrings can affect the shift quality.
 Obviously if you want to you could upgrade your chainrings at the same time as your front mech, if for example the whole lot is a bit worn out.

-As modern chains get narrower to accommodate more and more speeds, front mechs have also changed width slightly.
+As modern chains get narrower to accommodate more and more cassette sprockets, front mechs have also changed width slightly.
 You will need a front mech that corresponds with the number of gears on your current groupset for it to work best ie. 9, 10 or 11 speed.

 Double or triple?